Code-Institute-Submissions/foodieclub/README.md

 Due to time constraints, the following features will be considered for future implementation on a separate project:

-- Blog
-- Gallery
+- Feedback tab
 - Recipe videos
-- Newsletter Sign up

 [Back to top](<#contents>)